-Characterization: 6 Revealing Prompts to Know Your Character Better - The Write Practice
+Characterization: 6 Revealing Prompts to Know Your Character Better

 Jumpstart Your Characterization

-These six prompts are hardly all there is to your knowing your characters, but they’re a start, and if you follow them, you’ll have a much easier time writing a vibrant, relatable story.
+These six prompts are hardly all there is to your knowing your characters, but they're a start, and if you follow them, you'll have a much easier time writing a vibrant, relatable story.
+You can check out our guide to stronger characterization here.
 Remember, characterization is revealed through what your characters do, so put them in these tough situations and see how they respond.
 Good luck!

 How do you get to know your characters?
 Let me know in the comments section.